-Land is currently used for low intensity grazing of beef cattle, and the broader has been subject to intensive agricultural activities over many generations.
-Aerial photo interpretation (API) of NSW Historical Imagery shows the site in a cleared state as early as 1954.
+Land is currently used for low intensity grazing of beef cattle, and the broader area has been subject to intensive agricultural activities over many generations.
+Aerial photo interpretation (API) of NSW Historical Imagery shows the site in a completely cleared state as early as 1954.
+API did not detect any management of regrowth vegetation over 1954-2001.